sassoftware/saspy/saspy/doc/source/troubleshooting.rst

     Exception in thread "main" java.lang.NullPointerException
             at pyiom.saspy2j.main(saspy2j.java:116)

-Now, if Java is coming up, but you still fail to connect, then it is a problem connecting to IOM.
+So if Java is coming up, but you still fail to connect, then it is a problem connecting to IOM.
 There are a few obvious misconfigurations that can happen here.
+These also produce the IOM Error message followed by the command that was trying to to run.

    1) The 'iomhost' or 'iomport' you've specified aren't right, or the server isn't up and available to be connected to.
    2) Your credentials were specifed wrong, or you don't have permission to connect.